microsoft/fabric-guidance/workloads/t-sql endpoint/guidance.md

     - A single FE can cause slowness in returning large amounts of data due to network, cross region or client irrespective of capacity & compute size.
     - Cross database queries will use the capacity of the t-sql endpoint that runs the sql queries.
     - Maximum number of concurrent connections allowed per workspace SQL FE are 32767 and the maximum number of concurrent query executions depend upon the capacity units/capacity resources.

+### Locking & Isolation
+T-sql endpoint (DW/LH) in Microsoft Fabric defaults to Snapshot Isolation (SI), different from its predecessors include Azure Synapse Gen2 Dedicated SQL Pool.
+Please take care of following considerations when implementing ETL/ELT using DML statements.

+* ```Locks ensure concurrency correctness among transactions.
+T-sql endpoint can issue 3 different locks.
+Sch-S(Schema Stability), IX (insert/update/delete) & Sch-M(Schema Modification).
+Sch-S and IX are incompatable with Sch-M lock.
+If one of the many concurrent transactions on a table request Sch-M lock, then that trasaction will wait until Sch-S or IX locks are released on a table.```
+* ```Sch-S and IX locks are compatible.
+You can read and write data at the same time with SI.
+Dirty reads are prevented with SI.```
+* ``` Deadlocks are applied as is.```
+* ```T-SQL endpoint silently ignores SET TRANSACTION ISOLATION LEVEL command.```

+* T-sql endpoint uses optimistic concurrency control to detect conflicts during writes.
+The conflicts among transactions are detected at the time of commiting transactions.
+All concurrent writes (inserts/deletes/updates) can happen in parallel.
+    - Write conflict occur between update and delete statements (not insert-insert situation).
+    - The transaction that commits first will win between two or more concurrent transactions and the other transactions will fail during a write conflict.

+* >**```Note: The Isolation and conflict strategy applied by t-sql endpoint is different from other Microsoft SQL technologies including Azure Synapse Dedicated SQL Pool.
+We recommend you to modify your ETL\ELT DML logic by adding retry logic whereever applicable, typically stored procedures that are consumed by different ETL applications.```**

+* >**```Note: SI lets concurrent updates/deletes can consume additional consume resources and still the transaction can fail.
+In the future, t-sql endpoint will detect and handle write conflicts at a file level instead of transaction.
+Example: If two transactions are updating/deleting records in different files, then both update/delete transactions will be committed.
+If both transactions update/delete records from a same file, then the transaction that commits later will fail because both transactions attempted to update/delete data from a same file.
+With file level write conflicts, the scope of conflict is smaller compared to an entire transaction. ```**

 * ```TODO```
     - Resource Considerations - TODO